dkorunic/findlargedir/README.md

     <PATH>...

 OPTIONS:
+    -a, --accurate <ACCURATE>
-    -a, --accurate <accurate>                          [default: false]
+            [default: false] [possible values: true, false]

-    -A, --alert-threshold <ALERT_THRESHOLD>            [default: 10000]
+    -A, --alert-threshold <ALERT_THRESHOLD>
+            [default: 10000]

-    -B, --blacklist-threshold <BLACKLIST_THRESHOLD>    [default: 100000]
+    -B, --blacklist-threshold <BLACKLIST_THRESHOLD>
+            [default: 100000]

-    -c, --calibration-count <CALIBRATION_COUNT>        [default: 10000]
+    -c, --calibration-count <CALIBRATION_COUNT>
+            [default: 100000]

+    -h, --help
-    -h, --help                                         Print help information
+            Print help information

+    -o, --one-filesystem <ONE_FILESYSTEM>
-    -o, --one-filesystem <one-filesystem>              [default: true]
+            [default: true] [possible values: true, false]

+    -V, --version
-    -V, --version                                      Print version information
+            Print version information
 ```

-When using **accurate mode** (`-a` parameter) beware that large directory lookups will stall the process completely for extended periods of time.
+(Note: This is still not merged) When using **accurate mode** (`-a` parameter) beware that large directory lookups will stall the process completely for extended periods of time.
 What this mode does is basically a secondary fully accurate pass on a possibly offending directory calculating exact number of entries.

-If you want to avoid descending into mounted filesystems (as in find -xdev option), use **onefilesystem mode** with `-o` parameter and this toggled by default.
+If you want to avoid descending into mounted filesystems (as in find -xdev option), use **one-filesystem mode** with `-o` parameter and this toggled by default.